King Kong (2005 video game): Release

 The Xbox 360 release features improved graphics and audio over the sixth-generation console releases.
-The second PC version, known as the "Gamer's Edition", (originally only available with select graphics cards and later offered on game download services) also includes these improved features.
+The second PC version, known as the "Gamer's Edition" (originally only available with select graphics cards and later offered on game download services), also includes these improved features.

 The "Special Edition" version of the game was available for a limited time.
 Along with the two standard game discs, included are a bonus disc, containing concept art and a screensaver, and a making-of disc, containing a featurette with Peter Jackson.
 There was an error in the printing of the discs and the disc labelled "Making of" was actually the "Bonus" disc and vice versa.
-The signature edition also comes with a Topps trading card of King Kong, a code for a downloadable ringtone, and a cover signed by Peter Jackson.
+The "Signature Edition" also comes with a Topps trading card of King Kong, a code for a downloadable ringtone, and a cover signed by Peter Jackson.
+In 2019, Microsoft added the Xbox 360 version to the Xbox One backwards compatible library.

+The Xbox 360 digital version was delisted from the Xbox Marketplace sometime between 14–15 June 2015.

 Technical issues

 Symptomatic of early seventh-generation console games, the Xbox 360 version is only set up for HDTV, leaving the image on standard-definition TVs very dark and unsatisfactory for gameplay.
 As a result, Ubisoft recommended fans buy the Xbox version until a fix for the problem was produced.
 The patch was eventually released.
 The Xbox version is not backwards compatible with the Xbox 360.
-In June 2019, Microsoft added the Xbox 360 version to the Xbox One backwards compatible library.

-The retail PC version utilizes the StarForce copy protection system, which may cause unforeseen difficulties for players, especially those using Microsoft Windows 7.
+Two different versions of the game were released for the PC.
+The Signature Edition of the game utilizes the StarForce copy protection system, which may cause unforeseen difficulties for players, especially those using Windows XP.
 No patch has been released by the publisher to remedy this problem.
-The Gamer's Edition of the game is playable on Windows 7 and in Windows 10 with no issues.
+The Gamer's Edition of the game is DRM-free and is playable on Windows Vista and Windows 7 with no issues.

 The Xbox 360 version of the game has poorly coded shaders, allowing homebrew and unsigned code to run on the Xbox 360 through modified disc images of the game, which exploited the aforementioned shader engine.

 Reception

+Initial reviews

 Peter Jackson's King Kong was a commercial success, selling more than 4.5 million copies by the end of March 2006.
 The PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.